 This Advent, we invite your community to work through the “O Antiphons” during your weekly community gatherings.
 These are six liturgical poems, written by the early church for reading during Advent.
 Each one focuses on an Old Testament metaphor for the coming Messiah and will guide your community through a time of reflection on Scripture and prayer.

-Advent is a fresh invitation from God to prepare room in our hearts, minds, souls, and bodies for Him.
 This 25-day devotional is a guide into the glorious reality of God Himself coming to us and our world.
 Many disciples and communities forget we are welcomed into a life of enjoying God, knowing His love, and experiencing His presence in our lives.
 You and your community were created to live the gospel in unity with God.
 To taste the grace of God through repentance and faith.
 To worship God through confession.
 To know the depth of God’s love by listening to His voice.
 We hope this guide helps you engage the themes of Advent while inspiring you towards worship, community, and mission.
-Available in both ebook and audio book versions.
+Available in both ebook and audio book formats.

 ADVENT COMMUNITY GUIDE